 It’s a danger to the environment, but it also can be a real danger to your own privacy and data.

-As a Maryland-based technology company, we deal extensively with data protection, security, and disaster recovery.
+Based in Maryland and Washington, D.C., we deal extensively with data protection, security, and disaster recovery.
 We also help our clients with technology recycling and determining what to keep, what to dispose of, and how to properly dispose of it.

 We know firsthand that there are people who are all too willing to mine information from old technology, accessing critical data that you might not even realize was still available.
 It’s much like throwing away paper bills or bank statements: people go through the trash to access account numbers all the time, making shredding a safer alternative.

 Here’s a quick snapshot of the process.